mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 **a note on sudo**

-sudo is a command that allows you to run a command as the "super user". this is essentially the root user, which has the highest level of permissions on a linux system. certain commands require root permissions to run. however, you should always understand why a command requires root privileges.
+sudo is a command that allows you to run a command as the "super user". users that are part of the sudo group can run commands as the super user. this allows them to perform administrative tasks, such as installing software or changing system settings. this is not the same as being the root user. there is only one root user on a system, and they have full control over the system. more on root later.

 ## users, groups, and permissions